Estates & Powers of attorney

 The practitioner can be a physician, a licensed medical resident, a physician assistant, or an advanced practice nurse.

-A POLST is kept with you so that emergency personnel can follow your wishes during a medical emergency outside of the hospital.
-Copies should also be given to all of your health care providers.
-Someone close to you should keep a photo of your POLST on their phone.
+A POLST is kept with the patient so that emergency personnel can follow their wishes during a medical emergency outside of the hospital.

 Worried about doing this on your own?
 You may be able to get free legal help.